jobonaf/tutorial-hydrology/README.md

 )
 ```

 This option is useful if you work behind a proxy.
-In any case, publishing your own tutorials is not among the objectives of the workshop.
+In any case, publishing your own tutorials is beyond the objectives of the workshop.